Adam Calhoun: Music career

 He released an EP Crazy White Boy with Demun Jones.
-During their "Crazy White Boy Tour", their shows in Sacramento, California were scheduled in the same weekend as the Sacramento Pride, which led to protests because of his social media posts on gay and trans people and song lyrics described as "racist".
+During their "Crazy White Boy Tour", their shows in Sacramento, California, were scheduled in the same weekend as the Sacramento Pride, which led to protests because of his social media posts on gay and trans people and song lyrics described as "racist".
 It resulted in those shows being cancelled.
 Other shows similarly faced protests and another show in Oklahoma City was canceled.

 On July 18, 2019, Calhoun released his third solo album, War.
 The album was the second best-selling country album and the third best-selling rap album of the week, with 3,200 copies sold.

 Calhoun has also collaborated with a number of other artists, including Upchurch on Hooligan released in 2019, and Struggle Jennings on Legend, released in 2020.

 In 2022, Calhoun collaborated with Tom MacDonald to release an album, The Brave.
-The album was the best selling album the week of its release in March 2022, with 16,000 copies sold in the U.S.
+The album was the best selling album the week of its release in March 2022, with 16,000 copies sold in the U.S. In September 2023, Calhoun and MacDonald released the album, The Brave II.

 Personal life

-Calhoun has a son, Tamen Calhoun by a former girlfriend.
-He has a daughter, Grae Millie born September 2021, with his wife Margie.
+Calhoun has an adult son, Tamen, with a former girlfriend.
+He also has a daughter, Grae Millie, born in September 2021 and a son, William, born in March 2024, with his wife Margie.

 Calhoun served time in prison for punching an on-duty police officer.

-Calhoun has a YouTube channel with over 1.3 million subscribers as of August 2022, where he often expresses his political and social views, including his support for former president Trump.
+Calhoun has a YouTube channel with over 1.82 million subscribers as of November 2024, where he often expresses his political and social views, including his support for U.S. president Donald Trump.
+He is a Republican.